codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ---
 ## Pre-Installation Recommendations
+With the hardware and operating system squared away, let's consider some ease-of-use options that can be implemented to make this setup a little more spectacular.
 The following set of steps are obviously not necessary, but will optimize and add some noticeable luxuries to a Jellyfin server setup.

 ### Adjust Power Settings
 As mentioned, I used a laptop to be my Jellyfin server.
 This laptop has a video output that is connected to a television.
 I don't need to leave the lid open and would prefer that the lid stayed shut while the laptop remained powered on 24/7, much like a server.
 To accomplish this, power settings had to be tweaked.